PoorMithridates/lancerbattlegroup-briefings/README.md

 * Alkyama#2737 (discord) for the original [Figma Template](figma.com/community/file/983540597915480981) used as reference.
 * [VantaJS](https://www.vantajs.com/) for the slick 3d openGL backgrounds.
+* Kuenaimaku for the original Master from which this was forked.

 ## Requirements
 - Node (v14+)